Skip to main content

 Axes: suicide, self_harm, harm_to_others, abuse, sexual_violence, exploitation, stalking, self_neglect.

-ai_concerns — 4 AI-side axes
+signals.ai — 4 AI-side axes

-Same {level, score} shape as risks.
+Same {level, score} shape as signals.user.
 Axes cover the assistant side: harm_provision (providing harmful info/methods), emotional_failure (missed empathic cues), manipulation (coercive or exploitative patterns), safeguarding_failure (absence of boundary-setting / redirect behavior — not fiction-descoped for minor-involving content; fires regardless of framing).

 imminence{level, score}